 - why they are off work sick

-- whether a GP needs to assess the patient face to face
+- whether a GP needs to assess the patient face-to-face

-The role of GPs
+The role of practice staff

 - play a role in advising patients about (return to) work